China Lee: Early life

-Lee was born in New Orleans, Louisiana, to Chinese parents who had immigrated to the United States after their marriage.
-The family owned a laundry and later a much lauded restaurant.
+Lee was born in New Orleans, Louisiana, to Chinese parents who immigrated to the United States after marriage.
+The family-owned a laundry and, later, a much-lauded restaurant.
 She is the youngest of eight children and the younger sister of Harry Lee, who served as the sheriff of Jefferson Parish, Louisiana for about 28 years.
 The name "China" is derived from the nickname "Chinita" ("little Chinese girl") bestowed on her by Spanish-speaking neighbors who admired her dancing as a child.

 Career

-Lee worked as a hairstylist and waitress, then as a Playboy Club Bunny, before appearing in Playboy.
+Lee worked as a hairstylist and waitress, then as a Playboy Bunny, before appearing in Playboy.
 She had been a "Training Bunny," which required her to travel to different Playboy Clubs to teach prospective Bunnies their duties.

 Lee appeared at the end of Woody Allen's What's Up, Tiger Lily?, performing a striptease.

 Personal life

 Lee married comedian Mort Sahl in 1967.
 They divorced in 1991.
-Their only child, Mort Sahl, Jr. died on March 27, 1996, at the age of 19.
+Their only child, Mort Sahl Jr., died on March 27, 1996, at the age of 19.